stcode09/safepass/README.md

 <a href="http://stcode09.github.io/safepass/" >SafePass - Password Manager</a>
 ========

 SafePass is a password manager for Android devices that lets users securely store their login information, credit card details and notes.
 The application utilizes password based encryption (AES-256) to store user data.
 The user initially sets up a master password which grants entry into the application.
-The master password is never stored, and all the encryption is done locally on the device.
+The master password is never stored, and encryption is done locally on the device.

 <h2> Install </h2>
 <ul>